biolink/biolink-model/docs/MaterialSampleDerivationAssociation.md

 # Class: MaterialSampleDerivationAssociation

-An association between a material sample and the material entity it is derived from
+An association between a material sample and the material entity from which it is derived.

 URI: [biolink:MaterialSampleDerivationAssociation](https://w3id.org/biolink/vocab/MaterialSampleDerivationAssociation)